Your GIDIP Benefits at a Glance

 STD I - PHASE I

-Your weekly Short-Term Disability Benefit is non-taxable and will be paid at the rate of 55% of basic weekly earnings plus longevity but exclusive of bonus and overtime pay.
+Your weekly Short-Term Disability Benefit is non-taxable and will be paid at the rate of 55% of basic weekly earnings to a maximum of $575.00 for a disability that occurs on and after January 1, 2019 (whichever is less) plus longevity but exclusive of bonus and overtime pay.

 Written proof of claim must reach the Plan Administrator’s, Canadian Benefits Consulting Group Ltd., office not later than 90 days following commencement of your Total Disability.